How Objx Works

 Knowledge bases hold documents that are chunked and embedded for semantic search.
 You can use agent-specific knowledge bases (from the agent's Knowledge Bases card) or shared knowledge bases from the app Knowledge Bases page.

-Add content as FAQ (Q&A pairs), PDF uploads, or URL (web page).
+Add content as FAQ (Q&A pairs), PDF uploads, URL (web page), or Object (a generic type for things like products or objects of interest; you can set an optional subtype to specify the kind of object).
 The site processes and indexes the content so your flows can search it.
 In a flow, add a Knowledgebase (Database) node, select the knowledge base, and set the search query (e.g. ${lastInput}).
 The node outputs relevant chunks for use in later nodes (e.g. passed into a Model node as context).
 You can also attach a KB Tool to a Model node so the LLM can search the knowledge base via a tool call.

 Show Document tool

 The Show Document tool lets the LLM display a knowledge base document in the chat as a card.
-The card shows the document title, a truncated description, a thumbnail (if the document has a blob), contact details (phone, email, website, social links) as badges, and its relationships to other documents.
+The card shows the document title, a truncated description, a thumbnail (if the document has a blob), contact details (phones with optional labels such as Phone, Cell, Fax, or custom, email, website, social links) and hours (when set) as badges or text, and its relationships to other documents.
 Clicking the thumbnail opens it in a lightbox; clicking the card opens a focus view; clicking a relationship opens the linked document in a lightbox.
 Enable it in the flow: select a Model node, open Configure Tools, and turn on Show Document.
 You can also enable or disable it from the agent's Tools card (Settings).

 Show Document card in chat — Document card with thumbnail, title, description, contact badges, and relationships